 In the village there are almost twenty accommodations, a hotel and rural houses to choose from in the vicinity of El Borge.

 Magical villages of the Genal Valley and Serrania de Ronda

 The area of the Genal Valley and Serranía de Ronda is another inland area of the province of Malaga of enormous beauty and authenticity.

 Atajate is located in the Genal Valley, between the Sierra de las Nieves National Park and the Sierra de Grazalema Natural Park.
 It is the village with the smallest population in the province of Malaga, with only 169 inhabitants.

 In Atajate we can visit the old Parish Church of San Roque from the 19th century, the Arab Tower, the stone cross from the 16th century, the public washing place or the open-air Museum of Mosto, for which Atajate is well known.

-By the way, every year, on the last Saturday in November, the Fiesta del Mosto is held, where you can taste the different varieties of must produced by each family, free of charge.
+Every year, on the last Saturday in November, takes place the Fiesta del Mosto.
+There you can taste the different varieties of must produced by each family, free of charge.
 A good opportunity to visit the village.

-On the outskirts of the village there are two viewpoints, the Mirador de los Castañares and the Mirador de Atajate, from where we can enjoy magnificent views of the Sierra de Ronda.
+On the outskirts of the village there are two viewpoints: Mirador de los Castañares and Mirador de Atajate, from where we can enjoy magnificent views of Sierra de Ronda.

-Lovers of adventure sports in Malaga are in luck in Atajate, as there is a via ferrata with a monkey bridge and a Tibetan bridge.
+Lovers of adventure sports in Malaga are in luck in Atajate: There is a via ferrata with a monkey bridge and a Tibetan bridge.
 And there is also a new zip line that crosses the village.